mprovost/NFStash/README.md

 - Requires `gmake`.
 - Uses some `gcc`-isms which may mean it won't compile with other C compilers.
 - Manpages are built with [`ronn`](http://rtomayko.github.io/ronn/).
-- RPC code is generated with `rpcgen`.
+- RPC code is generated with `rpcgen` (available in the `rpcsvc-proto` Debian package).
+- `glibc` removed the Sun RPC functions in release 2.26.
+These functions are now provied by `libtirpc` library (available in the `libtirpc-dev` Debian package).
 - At the moment it doesn't compile on FreeBSD because of conflicts with the portmap header files that it generates and the builtin RPC headers shipped with FreeBSD.
 - It doesn't compile on OSX yet due to a missing `clock_gettime()` - this will take some porting effort (probably using [monotonic_clock](https://github.com/ThomasHabets/monotonic_clock)).
-- The Makefile uses a test in the `/config` directory to check whether it needs to link the realtime library (-lrt) to pull in clock_gettime().
+- The Makefile uses a test in the `/config` directory to check whether it needs to link the realtime library (`-lrt`) to pull in `clock_gettime()`.
 This is included in libc itself in glibc > 2.17.

 ## Roadmap
-NFStash is under active development and heading towards an initial stable release.
+Development of NFStash is paused, but the current version is stable.

 - [ ] convert internal time calculations to nanoseconds
 - [ ] [HDRHistogram](https://github.com/HdrHistogram/HdrHistogram_c) support